 Despite the upheavals of late, your historical data is your biggest asset right now because you can use this data to help make critical decisions.
 For example, data from your CRM reports can give you a clear picture of your most profitable customers and vendors.
 You can use that information to plan for any supply chain issues by starting those conversations early.

 You can use those same reports to help you make tough, but necessary, business decisions.
 Like, if you have to stop offering some products due to supply chain issues, you can use your CRM reports and future forecasting to decide which products to cut to help protect your bottom line.

 5. Have a responsiveness plan of action

-Flexibility is crucial right now.
-If the last couple of years have taught us anything, it's that it's impossible to prepare for every possible outcome.
-Still, there's no harm in preparedness.
-To survive this supply chain crisis, you have to be ready to respond to customer complaints — because even if you're proactive with suppliers and communicative with customers, things can still go wrong.
+Flexibility is crucial during times of volatility.
+While it's impossible to prepare for every possible outcome, there's no harm in preparedness.
+To survive this supply chain crisis, be ready to respond to customer complaints — because even if you're proactive with suppliers and communicative with customers, things can still go wrong.

 How to overcome supply chain disruptions

-Everyone's wondering how to avoid supply chain disruptions, but the truth is that you can't.
-Like all the other hurdles of the last several years, it's another exercise in resilience.
+Everyone's wondering how to manage supply chain disruptions, but the truth is that there's no way to avoid them entirely.
 But if you plan ahead and adapt, it's another hurdle you can overcome.

 Be sure to use all the tools at your disposal, including your CRM.
 If you're not a Copper customer yet, try us free for 14 days.